Jury selection starts for men accused of Kansas bomb plot - Philly

 WICHITA, Kan.
-(AP) - A trial begins this week for three members of a militia group accused of conspiring to bomb a mosque and apartment complex housing Somalis in the Kansas town of Garden City.
+(AP) - The explosive issues of race, immigration and guns emerged during jury selection at the trial of three militia members accused of conspiring to bomb a mosque and apartment complex housing Somalis in southwest Kansas.

 Patrick Stein, Gavin Wright and Curtis Allen are charged with conspiracy to use a weapon of mass destruction and conspiracy against civil rights.
 Stein also faces a weapons-related charge and Wright has an additional charge of lying to the FBI.